spaansba/PowerTree/README.md

 - Allow for files/folders being automatically excluded by reading the -gitignore in the start folder
 - Option to print out exported functions in javascript/typescript files
+- Ability to tree out the registry on windows
+- Option to show ACL